Skip to content

 During a deep work block, your brain can enter the kind of sustained engagement that produces rich encoding.
 The work itself becomes a thick-time experience: demanding, absorbing, and memorable.
 Compare this to the same work done in fragments over a whole day, and the difference in both output and temporal experience is dramatic.

-The fourth move, and this is the one people resist most: put your phone in another room during any activity you want to be present for.
+The fourth move, and the one people resist most: put your phone in another room during any activity you want to be present for.
 Dinner with your family.
 An evening with a book.
 A conversation with a friend.
 Time with your kids.
 The phone doesn't need to be off.
-It needs to be physically distant enough that checking it requires getting up, walking to another room, and making a conscious choice.
+It needs to be physically distant enough that checking it requires getting up, walking to another room, making a conscious choice.

 None of these moves require willpower in the traditional sense.
 They require one decision, made once, that changes the default.
-The decision isn't "I will resist checking my phone."
-It's "I will put my phone in the other room before dinner."
-The first is a willpower exercise that depletes energy.
-The second is an architectural change that preserves it.

 One day.
 Not every day.
 Just one.
 See how it feels.
 See what you remember about it at the end of the week compared to the other six days.